 Fighting fraudulent test donations is an ongoing cat-and-mouse game.
-The good news is that Donorbox and Stripe have made great strides in cutting down the number of scam donation significantly.
+The good news is that Donorbox and Stripe have made great strides in cutting down the number of scam donations significantly.
 Stripe has a native fraud blocking solution based on machine learning called Stripe Radar.
 Radar is highly effective at auto-blocking most fraudulent donations.
 However, scam donations can still pass through.
 There are additional fraud detection measures that Donorbox implements to complement Radar.

 Billing ZIP/Postal Code Validation

-Donorbox does not collect a billing address because it produces too many false positives.
+Please also note that Donorbox does not collect a billing address because it produces too many false positives.
 Some donors may forget which address they used for the card or could have a typo in the address on file with their bank.
 Plus, making the donor type in their full address can potentially lower your conversion.
 When it comes to the donation checkout, less is better.

 Block Scammers who Frequently Test Cards